A Joint Model for IT Operation Series Prediction and Anomaly Detection

-LSTM is adopted in our design to fulfill trend prediction.
+LSTM is employed in our design to fulfill prediction.
 As shown in the right part of Fig.~\ref{fig:seqvl}, LSTM takes the output from the VAE block, and it is expected to predict $x_{t+1}$ based on $\textbf x'_t$.
 Namely, the loss function is given as

 where $y_t$ is the predicted status from LSTM.
-The loss function simply measures the mean squared error between the true status at time stamp $t+1$ and the predicted status $y_t$.
+The loss function simply measures the mean squared error between the true status at timestamp $t+1$ and the predicted status $y_t$.
 In Eqn.~\ref{eqn:losslstmn}, the normality confidence derived in Eqn.~\ref{eqn:nconfidence} is also integrated.
-Namely, the average confidence $\overline{\textbf{w}_n}$ for segment $\textbf{x}_t$ is used to weight the loss function.
-The contribution of anomalies to the loss function has therefore been tuned down.
+Namely, the average confidence $\overline{\textbf{w}_n}$ for segment $\textbf{x}_t$ is used to weigh the loss function.
+The contribution of anomalies to the loss function is therefore tuned down.